|Nutrition Facts (per serving)|

 Independent of the bird size, the safe temperature for the consumption of its cooked meat is still 165 F at the thickest part of the animal, away from fat or bone, so keep in mind that even though the size might call for a shorter cooking time, the inside temperature has to be the same as in a bigger bird.

-- 3 Cornish game hens (livers and gizzards removed and rinsed)
+3 Cornish game hens, livers and gizzards removed, rinsed

 Gather the ingredients.

-Rub 1/2 teaspoon salt into the cavity of the hens.
+Rub 1/2 teaspoon salt into the cavity of each hen.

-In a small bowl, combine mustards, fines herbes, paprika, fennel seed, pepper, red pepper flakes, and the remaining 1/2 teaspoon salt and whisk thoroughly.
-Coat game hens thoroughly with the mixture.
+In a small bowl, combine mustards, fines herbes, paprika, fennel seed, pepper, red pepper flakes, and remaining 1/2 teaspoon salt; whisk thoroughly.
+Coat game hens thoroughly with mixture.

-Place the hens in the preheated oven and roast for 75 minutes.
-Check the temperature at the thickest part of the thigh, away from the bone, and make sure it's at least 165 F. Remove from the oven and let rest for 5 minutes.
+Place hens in oven and roast for 75 minutes.
+Check temperature at thickest part of thigh, away from bone, and make sure it's at least 165 F. Remove from oven and let rest for 5 minutes.